-Latin dances hail from several different countries in South and Central America, and most have influences that range far beyond this region.
-Some dances are easier to learn than others, but all Latin dances have a flair that both spectators and dancers alike adore.
+Latin dances hail from several different countries in South and Central America and the Caribbean, and most have influences that range far beyond this region.
+Some dances are easier to learn than others, but all Latin dances have a flair that hooks both spectators and dancers.

 Popular Latin Dance Styles

-The following Latin dances are the ones that are most often learned and performed.
+Sample the Latin dances most often learned and performed.
 Whether watching a dance show on television or attending a social dance workshop, you're bound to run into some of these Latin styles.

 Cha Cha Cha